sarvya521/auto-complete-service/README.md

     * lombok

 ### Tech/frameworks used
-* Spring boot cloud
+* Spring-boot cloud: for cloud config
 * Swagger: for REST API end-points documentation and self-service browser interface
 * Log4J2: for logging with roll out configuration
 * Junit5: for Unit Testing
 * Lombok: It is a java library that automatically plugs into your editor and build tools, spicing up your java
-* Caching: For disturbed caching, we used Redis.
-For Persistency, we are using EHCache
+* flyway: for database migration and versioning

 ## Setting up Dev
-1. Clone the repository with SSH - git clone git@gitlab.com:crazy-app-starters/spring-boot.git
+1. Clone the repository with SSH - git clone git@bitbucket.org:rochedis/ow-fhir-db-poc-scratch.git
 2. Import eclipse code formatter - Refer java-code-format.md
 3. Install Lombok, Refer lombok-plugin.md